atomicwhale/obol-guides/charon_local-docker.md

       #- 18550:18550 # Metrics
 ```
 ### 3. Configure Charon to use additional docker network
-(This following step use ETH-docker `eth-docker_default` as example, please adjust if you are running Rocketpool Smartnode or other packages)
 1. Modify `charon` section in `docker-compose.override.yml` file
 ```
 nano docker-compose.override.yml